 14. Prepare revised annual P&L estimate

 It’s time to evaluate how much money you are actually making, whether your net assets are going up or down, the difference between revenues and expenses, what caused those changes, and how you spend profits.
-While you’re at it, identify trouble spots, and make adjustments to improve sales and margins.
+While you’re at it, you’ll identify trouble spots and make adjustments to improve sales and margins.

-15. Review quarterly payroll reports, and make payments
+15. Review quarterly payroll reports and make payments

 16. Review sales tax and make quarterly payments

 If your company operates in a state that requires sales tax, make sure you comply to avoid serious penalties.
 The U.S. Small Business Administration (SBA) can help you determine your state tax obligations.
+You can also use our free sales tax calculator to help calculate sales tax.

 17. Compute estimated income tax and make payments